marcpage/libernet/notes.md

 1. The signer with the highest balance. (stake)

 You may [delete](#deleting-data) blocks when better (see above criteria) blocks are found and the block to be [deleted](#deleting-data) does not add anything outside of existing blocks of higher value (see above criteria).
-You may also [delete](#deleting-data) blocks that are invalid (balances do not match, missing balances or pending transactions in reach) if all of the block's transactions are captured in other blocks.
+You may also [delete](#deleting-data) blocks that are invalid (balances do not match, missing balances or pending transactions in reach) if all of the block's valid transactions are captured in other blocks.

 You may take shortcuts in validating the entire history by only validating back two or three reach blocks.
 For instance, go back to the index this block says has reach back to.
-Take that block and got back to what it says its reach is.
+Take that block and go back to what it says its reach is.
 This would be double-reach-back validation.
+Validate all transactions since the double-reach-back block.
-Triple would look at the double-reach-back block and go back to its reach-back and validate back to that transaction.
+Triple would look at the double-reach-back block and go back to its reach-back and validate back to those transactions.
 Care should be taken when using shortcuts to ensure there is consensus on the blocks near the head of the block chain to ensure someone doesn't fabricate an entire double- or triple-reach-back chain.

 When taking shortcuts, note that you do risk your node getting its trust lowered (if you miss something), which could impact the likelihood of your blocks being added to the chain.